Let’s imagine we’re making a commercial right now.

 However sweet the instant rise of our stats might be, we are still running a quest for long-term results, steady and loyal audiences who are genuinely interested in our client’s product or service, as well as the way it’s being marketed to them.

 Play a game of honor.
 Don’t just trick your followers into clicking just so you could nail your stats.

 Use animals like we did in this article.
-Cute images are not here to bait some clicks (although we won’t mind it) but to prove a point that you should use them only when there’s a good and sound reason to do so.
+Cute images are not here to attract clicks (although we won’t mind) but to prove a point – you should use them only when there’s a good and sound reason to do so.

-We know the images also made you feel good while you were reading the article, and we are happy for it.
+We know the images also made you feel good while you were reading the article, and we are happy about it.
 Paw power! 🙂